jijoel/web-development-notes/php.md

     compact('items')    shorthand for array('items' => $items);
-    strip_tags($str)    strips all html tags from $str get_class           Returns the name of a class from an object
+    strip_tags($str)    strips all html tags from $str get_class           Returns the name of a class from an object get_class_methods   Returns all public methods of a class

     is_callable($c, $s) Returns true if the class $c has (public) method $s method_exists       Similar to is_callable, but for all methods (including protected/private)